-It’s not uncommon for publicly-traded companies to restructure based on changing market conditions or share prices.
-When companies merge, split their stock, or acquire competitors, it can raise the question of how to consolidate or restructure the company’s stock.
+It’s not uncommon for publicly-traded companies to restructure based on changing market conditions or their stock price.
+When companies merge, acquire competitors, or split their stock, it can raise the question of how to consolidate or restructure the company’s outstanding shares.

-If such a corporate action generates fractional shares, the company’s leadership has a few options for how to proceed: They could distribute the fractional shares, round up to the nearest whole share, or pay cash in lieu of fractional shares.
+If such a corporate action generates fractional shares for investors, the company’s leadership has a few options for how to proceed: They could distribute the fractional shares to shareholders, round up to the nearest whole share, or pay cash in lieu of fractional shares.
 Investors need to be aware of cash in lieu because it can affect a portfolio and taxes.

-With cash in lieu, one party elects an exchange of value to be settled in cash as opposed to the underlying asset or services rendered.

-In investing, cash in lieu refers to funds received by investors following structural company changes that unevenly disrupts existing stock prices and quantities.
+In investing, cash in lieu refers to funds received by investors following structural company changes that unevenly disrupt existing stock prices and quantities.
 Instead of receiving fractional shares after a stock split or a merger, investors receive cash.

 Following corporate actions like a stock split or a merger, the newly-adjusted stock supply can be uneven and often results in fractional shares.
-When the stock’s exchange ratio does not equal a whole number of new shares, rather than holding or converting fractional shares to whole shares, some companies opt to aggregate and sell all of the fractional shares in the open market.
-After the sale, the funds are paid to investors in cash in the form of a check or account deposit.
+Rather than holding or converting fractional shares to whole shares, some companies opt to aggregate and sell all of the partial shares in the open market.
+After the sale of these shares, the company will pay cash to the investors who did not get fractional shares.

-The company’s board ultimately determines how the company will maintain or return value to investors and how that value will be distributed.
-Opting to distribute cash in lieu is a company’s method of disposing of fractional shares and returning the cash balance to investors, proportionate to prior holdings.
+The company’s board ultimately determines how the company will maintain or return value to investors.
+Opting to distribute cash in lieu is a company’s method of disposing of fractional shares and returning the cash balance to investors that’s proportionate to prior holdings.

 Why Investors Receive Cash in Lieu

-Investors can receive cash in lieu for a variety of reasons involving company restructuring that affects the number of outstanding shares, stock price, or both.
+Investors can receive cash in lieu for various reasons involving company restructuring that affects the number of outstanding shares, stock price, or both.

-There are several company events that can lead to investors receiving cash in lieu of fractional shares.
+The following events can lead to investors receiving cash in lieu of fractional shares.

-A stock split occurs when a company’s board of directors determines that their company’s strongly performing stock price may be too high for new investors.
-The company will then execute a stock split is executed to artificially lower the stock’s price by issuing more shares at a fixed ratio while maintaining the company’s unchanged value.
+A stock split occurs when a company’s board of directors determines that the company’s high share price may be too high for new investors.
+The company will then execute a stock split to lower the stock’s price by issuing more shares at a fixed ratio while maintaining the company’s unchanged value.
 Companies will often approve a stock split so its share price looks more attractive to more investors and gains more liquidity and marketability.

-Depending on the predetermined ratio, a stock split could cause fractional shares to be generated.
-For example, a three-for-two stock split of a stock worth $111 would create three shares for every two shares each investor holds.
+Depending on the predetermined ratio, a stock split could generate fractional shares.
+For example, a 3-to-2 stock split would create three shares for every two shares each investor holds.
 If you own five shares of the stock, you would have 7.5 shares after the split.
 Thus, a stock split would cause any investor with an odd number of shares to receive a fractional share.

-However, if the company’s board isn’t keen to hold or deal with fractional shares, they will distribute investors’ whole shares and liquidate the uneven remainders, thus paying investors cash in lieu of fractional shares.
-The ratio or cash rate as set by the company performing the stock split can be located on the company’s corresponding SEC 8-K document.
+However, suppose the company’s board isn’t keen to hold or deal with fractional shares.
+In that case, they will distribute investors’ whole shares and liquidate the uneven remainders, thus paying investors cash in lieu of fractional shares.

-Conversely, a company may execute a reverse stock split because a stock’s prices are too low and they want to artificially raise them.
-If stock prices get too low, investors may become fearful to buy and the stock risks being delisted from exchanges.
+Conversely, a company may execute a reverse stock split because its stock price is too low, and they want to raise it.
+If stock prices get too low, investors may become fearful of buying the stock, and it may risk being delisted from exchanges.

-When a stock undergoes a reverse stock split, each share is converted into a fraction of a share but higher-priced shares are issued to investors according to the reverse split ratio.
-For example, a stock valued at $3.50 may undergo a reverse one-for-10 stock split.
-Every 10 shares is converted into one new share valued at $35.00.
-Investors who own 33 shares or any number indivisible by 10 would receive fractional shares unless the company decides to issue cash in lieu of fractional shares.
+When a stock undergoes a reverse stock split, investors usually receive one share for a specific number of shares they own, depending on the reverse split ratio.
+For example, a stock valued at $3.50 may undergo a reverse 1-for-10 stock split.
+Every ten shares are converted into one new share valued at $35.00.
+Investors who own 33 shares, or any number not divisible by ten, would receive fractional shares unless the company decides to issue cash in lieu of fractional shares.

-Companies may notify their shareholders of an impending reverse stock split on Forms 8-K, 10-Q, or 10-K as well as any settlement details if necessary.
+Companies may notify their shareholders of an impending stock split or reverse split on Forms 8-K, 10-Q, or 10-K, as well as any settlement details if necessary.

 Merger or Acquisition

 Company mergers and acquisitions (M&As) can also create fractional shares.
-When companies combine or are bought, investors will often receive stock as part of the deal using a predetermined ratio, which often results in fractional shares for investors in all involved companies.
+When publicly-traded companies combine or are bought, investors will often receive stock as part of the deal using a predetermined ratio.
+These stock purchase deals often result in fractional shares for investors in all involved companies.

-If an investor owns shares of a company that spins off part of the business as a new entity with a separately-traded stock, shareholders of the original company may receive a fixed amount of shares of the new company for every share of the existing company held.
+Suppose an investor owns shares of a company that spins off part of the business as a new entity with a separately-traded stock.
+In that case, shareholders of the original company may receive a fixed amount of shares of the new company for every share of the existing company held.
 Depending on the structure of the spinoff, investors may receive cash in lieu of fractional shares of the new company.

 How Is Cash in Lieu of Fractional Shares Taxed?

-Just like many other forms of investment profits, cash in lieu of fractional shares is taxable, even though it was acquired without the investor’s endorsement or action.
-The stock’s company may send investors a check followed by an IRS Form 1099-B at year-end with a “cash in lieu” or “CIL” notation.
+Like many other forms of investment profits, cash in lieu of fractional shares is taxable, even though the payment occurred without the investor’s endorsement or action.
+Investors will pay a capital gains tax on the payment.

 Some investors may simply report the payment on the IRS Form 1040’s Schedule D as sales proceeds with zero cost and pay capital gains tax on the entire cash settlement.
 However, the more accurate and tax-advantageous method would apply the adjusted cost basis to the fractional shares and pay capital gains tax only on the net gain.